rauschma/markcheck/README.md

 ## What does Markcheck’s syntax look like?

-The following subsections show two common patterns.
+The following subsections contain three examples.
 For more examples, see [the quick start part of Markcheck’s manual](doc/manual/quick-start.md#markdown-examples).

 ### Checking basic code blocks